RayPT808/The-Pacemaker/README.md

 ### Returning visitor goals

 + After some contemplation as a returning visitor to the website I can find, alternate the input fields and with that, the result too.
-- As a returning visitor I can plan further ahead now with the help of the results and calculations.
+- As a returning visitor I can plan my training ahead now with the help of the results and calculations.
 * As a returning visitor I'll have a better understanding of how long or how fast I have to run for a certain distance to achive my golas.
 + As a returning visitor I can recommend the pace calculator to my running friends or in my running club.